We look into the case and its significance below.

 It’s estimated 1.5% of all flights in/out of the UK each year could qualify for flight compensation because they are delayed over three hours or cancelled and around 80% of these delays are caused by technical problems.
 We calculate this decision will benefit around 2.36million passengers per year.

-Flight Delay Lawyer at Bott and Co Coby Benson said:
+Flight Delay Solicitor at Bott and Co Coby Benson said:

 “Now we have Huzar we can enforce people’s rights that bit quicker and hold the airlines to account.